izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 2. In the menu that appears, select **Web capture**.
 3. Click and drag around the area you want to capture.
 #### From the keyboard shortcut:
-1. Tap and hold ctrl-shift-S (Windows) or shift-cmd-4 (Mac).
+1. Tap and hold ***ctrl-shift-S*** (Windows) or ***shift-cmd-4*** (Mac).
 2. Click and drag around the area you want to capture.

 ### Sync Edge across devices
 Syncing your account allows your browser preferences to be virtually available on the web.
-When you make an account on Microsoft Edge, you can then log in and access your personalized browser on any device.
+When you sync your account on Microsoft Edge, you can then log in and access your personalized browser on any device.
 1. Select the profile icon next to the address bar.
 2. Choose the account you want to sign into, or [add a new account](#add-a-new-account).
 3. Sign in to sync account.